metacpan/metacpan-cpan-extracted/distros/N/Net-Statsd-Lite/README.md

 # STRICT MODE

-If this module is first loaded in `STRICT` mode, then the values and rate arguments will be checked that thet are the correct type.
+If this module is first loaded in `STRICT` mode, then the values and rate arguments will be checked that they are the correct type.

 See [Devel::StrictMode](https://metacpan.org/pod/Devel::StrictMode) for more information.